Brett-Plemons/PDF-to-JSON-Converter/README.md

 My lab, like many other labs, is constantly receiving new primers specific to each project, as well as sequence data, and other chemicals for molecular experiments.
 My goal is to provide a hassle-less method of taking data sent to our lab by IDT, Sigma, GeneWiz, and created by our labmates and inputting it into a SQL Database.

+This will also give my lab the ability to inventory, and check inventory for products, as well as check primers for projects to avoid replicates.

 ## Diagram
 <img src="https://github.com/KaynRyu/semesterProject/blob/master/Untitled%20Diagram.jpg">